sparshgup/QNL-Net/README.md

-# Quan-SAM
+# QNLNN

-The repository that houses the code for Quan-SAM: A Scalable Quantum Self-Attention Mechanism for Computer Vision.
+The repository that houses the code for
+QNLNN: A Scalable Quantum Non-local Neural Network for Computer Vision.